-It is a great pleasure to welcome you to the website of Department of Chemical and Petroleum Engineering at the University of Kansas.
+It is a great pleasure to welcome you to the Department of Chemical and Petroleum Engineering at the University of Kansas.
 We are sure that you will find your experience here exciting and valuable.
-We are very proud of our track record of excellence in both teaching and research which is underpinned by the department’s outstanding faculty and teaching and research facilities.
-These support our department’s key areas of activity in Kinetics and Catalysis, Biofuels and Bioenergy, Bioengineering, Enhanced Oil Recovery and Reservoir Engineering, and Electrochemical Engineering.
+We are very proud of our track record of excellence in both teaching and research which is underpinned by the department’s outstanding faculty, and our teaching and research facilities.
+These support our department’s key areas of activity in Kinetics and Catalysis, Bioengineering and Regenerative Medicine, Enhanced Oil Recovery and Reservoir Engineering, and Electrochemical Engineering.

-We are also proud that our undergraduate programs in Chemical Engineering and Petroleum Engineering are ABET accredited and as such, a BS degree from KU will be recognized nationally and internationally.
-Graduates from both our degree programs continue to attract some of the highest starting salaries of all new graduates in the US and overseas.
-The demand for places in our two undergraduate programs continues to be very high.
-As I write this, our current undergraduate count amounts to over 600 which is the highest number anyone can remember.
-Over 30% of our undergraduate cohort are women.
+A BS degree from C&PE will be recognized nationally and internationally.
+Graduates from our degree programs continue to attract some of the highest starting salaries of all new graduates in the US and overseas.
+The demand for places in our two undergraduate programs continues to be high.
+As I write this, our current undergraduate count amounts to over 500.
+Over 40% of our undergraduate cohort in chemical engineering are women.

 This is an exciting time for Chemical and Petroleum Engineering at the University of Kansas!
-Our discipline has been recognized for its importance to the local, regional and national economic interests of the US, and over the last several years we have seen completion of a major laboratory overhaul with new facilities for petroleum engineering, tissue engineering research, fuel cell research, catalysis, process intensification, and plasma etching, all areas in which you may discover undergraduate and graduate research opportunities.
+Our discipline has been recognized for its importance to the local, regional and national economic interests of the US, and over the last several years we have seen completion of transformational investments with new laboratories and other facilities for petroleum engineering, tissue engineering research, fuel cell research, catalysis, separations, and process intensification.
+All these are areas in which you may discover undergraduate and graduate research opportunities.
+Of special note is the new concentration in Chemical Engineering Materials within the chemical engineering bachelor’s program.
+This was launched in fall 2017.

-We have been especially appreciative of the support we have received both from industry, from our advisory board and from our engineering alumni over many years.
-This provides for many student scholarships, student prizes, new laboratories, endowed professorships and support for international activities.
+We have been especially appreciative of the support we have received both from industry, from our advisory board and from our engineering alumni over many years which make much of the above possible.
+This support also provides for many student scholarships, endowed professorships and support for international activities.
 These have been made possible by contributions from companies such as Berexco, Conoco Philips, Exxon-Mobil, Koch Industries, Occidental, Devon Energy and from many generous private donors and alumni.

 Finally, if you are interested in seeing the department or would like further information, I would be delighted to hear from you by phone, fax or e-mail.
 If you want to set up a campus visit, please contact the KU Visitor Center at 785-864-3911 or our C&PE General Office at 785 864 4965.